kuang-da/scGenomic-Reading-List/README.md

 # Single-cell Genomic Reading List

 This is a Single-cell Genomic Reading List to take notes on the papers I encountered while learning computational biology.
-I am a computer science student therefore the list tends to focused on Algorithm and Statical Inference.
+I am a computer science student therefore the list tends to focused on Algorithm and Statistical Inference.

 - [10 Must Reads](#10-must-reads)
 - [Single-cell RNA Sequencing](#single-cell-rna-sequencing)